TTraum/research-log-/researchlog.md

 2. ## was there a breakdown where/when?- they seemed to follow it as i attended
 3. ## strengths- simple and the pictures where clear
-4. ## areas of imporovement-try other format other then Power point worked Sams a fellow students spaceship lego concept and one more landrover concept from Friday is here, need to work on making hyper links displaying URLs is bad!!! figured out how to hyperlink pretty fast and it does look better
+4. ## areas of imporovement-try other format other then Power point I worked Sams a fellow students spaceship lego concept and one more landrover concept from Friday is here, need to work on making hyper links, displaying URLs is bad!!! figured out how to hyperlink pretty fast and it does look better